antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ---
 layout: post
-title:  "Getting started testing: culture and practice"
+title:  "Learn Test-Driven Development with React: culture and practice"
 description: "Test-Driven Development is a cultural hot button issue.
-Let's discuss the reasons why you should begin testing, how to get started with a practical example"
+Let's discuss why you should start TDD, how to begin with a practical example in React"
 date: 2020-04-21
 ---